 She – See, I need a two-bedroom house close to a beach and costing not more than peanuts.
-Locality should be great and safe, I need to stay alone you see.
-I do not have a car so it should be close to bus stop etc etc etc. Can you look for some houses, shortlist the best ones and show me when I come next month?
+The locality should be great and safe, I need to stay alone you see.
+I do not have a car so it should be close to a bus stop etc etc etc. Can you look for some houses, shortlist the best ones and show me when I come next month?

 Me – M’am, you are mistaken, I do not run a property management company.